Guy Madjo: Crawley Town

 Madjo joined Crawley Town on 28 June 2007, signing alongside Jon-Paul Pittman and Tyrone Thompson.
 He scored twice on his debut in Crawley's first game of the 2007–08 season, a 2–1 home win against Stevenage.
 The following week, Madjo scored again, this time in a 4–1 away loss at Salisbury City.
 In September 2007, Madjo scored in five consecutive fixtures, including a brace in a 5–3 home win against Woking.
 He also scored twice within the space of a week in October 2007, scoring in away fixtures against Kidderminster Harriers and Weymouth respectively.
 Madjo had scored 11 goals in 18 games, which prompted speculation regarding a move into the Football League.
-Madjo said "It is nice to have people say good things about you but at the moment I'm not thinking about other clubs.
+Madjo said, "It is nice to have people say good things about you but at the moment I'm not thinking about other clubs.
 All I think about is doing my job and doing my best for Crawley".
 On 21 November 2007, four days after earning a call up to the Cameroon squad, Madjo joined League One side Cheltenham Town on a one-month loan, with a view to a permanent move.
 On Madjo's departure, Crawley Town manager Steve Evans said "As a manager, I'm extremely disappointed.
 As a club, we always knew this day would come.
 He's an exceptional talent and a model professional".
 Madjo made his Cheltenham debut on 25 November 2007, coming on as a 77th-minute substitute in Cheltenham's "shock" 1–0 home victory over Leeds United.
 He started his first game three weeks later, a 1–0 win against Luton Town.
 During his one-month loan spell, Madjo made five appearances for Cheltenham.
-Despite impressing Cheltenham manager Keith Downing, the club opted against buying the player on a permanent basis as a result of Downing having more funds at his disposal – "Madjo had done nothing but impress all those at Cheltenham, but thanks to the extra money made available to Keith Downing, Cheltenham have set their requirements higher".
+Despite impressing Cheltenham manager Keith Downing, the club opted against buying the player permanently as a result of Downing having more funds at his disposal – "Madjo had done nothing but impress all those at Cheltenham, but thanks to the extra money made available to Keith Downing, Cheltenham have set their requirements higher".